EtiennePerot/macchiato/README.md

 If you need reasons as to why spoofing your MAC address can be a good thing, [read this blog post on the subject][MAC spoofing: What, why, how, and something about coffee] or [the Wikipedia article about it][MAC spoofing].

 If you need reasons as to why you should use this over manual configuration or `machchanger`, you shouldn't.
-This script uses `iproute2` to do the actual MAC address assignment.
+This script uses the `ip` command to do the actual MAC address assignment.
 The only thing you get out of it is control over the prefix of the MAC addresses assigned to each interface.
 This yields more believable spoofed MAC addresses.
 It also lets you define a blacklist of OUI prefixes you never want to see assigned to your network interface.

 ## How